kwalczak80/mx-monster/README.md

 Fix

-Despite the fact that the public and secret keys were added to the gitpod variables I had to add the also to the env file.
+Even though the public and secret keys were added to the gitpod variables, I still had to add them to the env file.

 </details>